 SANRAL’s e-toll threats out of touch with reality

-For SANRAL to suggest that motorists’ vehicle licenses will be withheld because of e-toll debt, is ludicrous and illegal.
-Should they attempt to go down this road, OUTA will engage with its legal advisors and the public to challenge these developments.
+Should they attempt to go down this road, the Organisation Undoing Tax Abuse (OUTA) will engage with its legal advisors and the public to challenge these developments.
 The impact of using coercive tactics such as blocking vehicle relicensing or vehicle sales in order to force the payment of e-tolls, will have negative unintended consequences.
 It will drag the already cash-strapped municipalities into the e-toll fight.
 It will impact negatively on local government’s revenue streams and policing processes.

 In addition to this, SANRAL has hinted at farfetched plans to have SARS act as their collection agents.
 This will be extremely difficult for them to do both legally and practically, adding further complexity to SARS’s collection woes.
 This is the last thing that SARS needs on their hands and will add significant legal challenges for them to do so.